 What got you through the toughest times?

 Everything happened so quickly and then I started a new [work] position right when I found out that I had breast cancer.
-There was the stress of my boss very unsympathetic.
+There was the stress of my boss [who was] very unsympathetic.
 I don't even know how to describe it but just some of the things that she would say.
 It's like do you understand I'm going through chemo right now?
 I don't think that's really, I was just numb.
-I kind of think it's bad because I'm sure it's going to hit me.
+I think it's bad because I'm sure it's going to hit me.

 What’s your advice to others on how to deal with the stress?

-I think for me like I'm more sympathetic and I can understand.
+I think for me I'm more sympathetic and I can understand.
 And when I see somebody’s hair's coming back or they're bald and wearing a cap, I can reach out to them or say something to them because I know exactly what they're going through.